Getting to Flughafen Friedrichshafen (FDH) by Car, Bus, and Train

 The Friedrichshafen Airport Lines is operated by the Austrian Postbus service.
 It connects the Bodensee Airport with towns in Voralberg up to eight times on weekdays and twice on Saturdays.
 The journey to Bregenz takes half an hour and just over an hour to Feldkirch.

 During the ski season, the Bodensee Airport is popular with low-cost airlines bringing skiers to winter sport resorts in Eastern Switzerland, Liechtenstein, the Bavarian Allgäu, and the Arlberg region in Austria.
 Several shuttle bus services are available but requite reservations at least two days in advance.

 - The Allgäu Walser Express runs from Thursday to Sunday to popular ski resorts in the German Allgäu and Kleinwalsertal region.
 The journey is around 90 minutes and passengers are dropped off at their respective hotels.

 - The Ski-Express-Arlberg offers a service from the airport to hotels in the Austrian Arlberg ski region.

 Shuttle services by car or minivan can be arranged to most towns in the region and is a great option for small groups, families, and the infirm when traveling with luggage or at odd hours.
 These airport shuttle services require advance reservations and are generally cheaper than metered taxis.
-My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.